These shatteringly crisp Lemon Rosemary Flatbread Crackers are perfect with hummus and dips but also pair well with salads and soups.

-Every time I serve these shatteringly crisp, lemon-rosemary flavored crackers, people go crazy.
+Every time I serve these Lemon Rosemary Flatbread Crackers, people go crazy.

 They're not difficult, especially if you have a stand mixer.
 I let the dough hook do all the kneading work.
 Then it's hands-off time while the dough rises.
 You want the dough to double in size which takes anywhere from 45-60 minutes, depending on how warm your kitchen is.
 I read a fun tip recently on how to know when it's double in size - take a picture with your smart phone before it rises then you can determine easily when it's doubled.

 Here's another great tip I figured out many years ago.
 If you're kitchen is chilly, or you just want to speed up the rising time of your dough, boil some water in a Pyrex cup in the microwave.
 When it's nice and warm and steamy inside, place your bowl with the dough inside the microwave (keep the water cup in there too), covered with a clean kitchen towel.
 Let the towel hang out of the door a bit and close it lightly.
 The towel in the door, will keep the light on in the microwave - which creates the perfect warm (but not hot) environment for your yeasty dough to rise!
 Just don't turn your microwave on, or you will have guaranteed unwanted fireworks!

 Yes, you will need a rolling pin, as these Lemon Rosemary Flatbread Crackers are rolled super thin.